-Hayward, California is a moderately-sized city with a population of 154,507 inhabitants.
-In Hayward, there are 3,393 people per square mile, which is well above the national population density average.
+Hayward, California is a mid-sized city with a population of 154,507 inhabitants.
+Hayward has a population density of 3,393 people per square mile.
+This would be considered well above the national population density level.
 Individuals of White (41%) and Asian (26%) backgrounds make up a significant portion of the population of Hayward.
 Additionally, more than a quarter of the population of Hayward are of Hispanic or Latino origin, and 32% of the population also speak Spanish.

-Using data and statistics Hayward has received a livability score of 63/100.
+Using data and statistics Hayward has received a livability score of 63 out of 100.
 This score is ranked in the 32nd percentile when compared to all other cities.
-Based on the rankings for each individual category, Hayward has been rewarded with high marks for amenities (A+) and weather (B+).
-Regrettably for Hayward, there are some categories for which it does not rank well, this includes: cost of living (F) and education (F).
+Based on the grades for each individual category, Hayward has received high marks for amenities (A+) and weather (B+).
+Unfortunately for Hayward, there are some categories for which it does not score well, this includes: cost of living (F) and education (F).